JaxWil24/Election_Analysis/README.md

     - Candidate Raymon Anthony Doane recieved 11,606 votes.
 This is a total of 3.1% of all votes for candidates.
         - Candidate Diana DeGette has the largest number of votes.

+Here is the output from the VS-Code terminal using the code from the module.
 ![The results](https://user-images.githubusercontent.com/106329824/183518317-c3a726f3-ede0-4783-85a7-8720f692832e.png)

 ## Challenge Summary